-Assets and liabilities that are to be sold, consumed or realised as part of the normal operating cycle have been classified as current assets or current liabilities.
+Assets and liabilities that are to be sold, consumed or realised as part of the normal 12 month operating cycle have been classified as current assets or current liabilities.
 All other assets and liabilities are classified as non-current.

-Material accounting policies are set out throughout the notes.
+Significant accounting policies are set out throughout the notes.